 Miss Chocolate is the smallest of the duckies, but she has a will of iron and a bossy quack to enforce it.
 She reminds me of one of those tiny old grannies who keeps her house “just so” and fusses over the grandkids, but woe betide anyone who messes with her family.
 She convinced all the other girls to lay in the nest spot that she selected, and she stays on the nest for several hours each night.
 When morning comes, she carefully tucks all the eggs in and arranges the nest just the way she likes it.
 Her signature quack is a loud, strident, “QUACK!”
 More often than not, she's the one who determines where the duck patrol will go next outside, and when it's time for them to come home for food and bedtime.

-Miss Emerald is quieter, more like Miss Fawn.
+Miss Emerald was quieter, more like Miss Fawn.
 We originally called her Blackie when she was tiny, but once she got her mature plumage, her beautiful wingtips really shined.
 My youngest had a discussion with her, and told me that she preferred the name “Emerald” to “Blackie”, so Emerald she became.
 (Yes, he is the Duck Whisperer.)
 Emerald is more of a girly-girl type, with feathers primped and preened to glossy perfection.

 We love our duckies, and have created a dedicated Instagram account for them at duckieswelove.
 We've put a few video highlights here, and will be adding more as time allows.
 Some will be informational, others are just for the fun of watching duckies.
 They always make me smile, so I hope you enjoy them, too.
 (If you can't see the videos, make sure your ad blocker is off.)

 Your Questions About Duckies Answered